QQrex/stocks-analysis/README.md

 >
 >Line 101,102 - Declaring dataRowStart = 4 and dataRowEnd = 15
 >
->Line 104 to line 116 - creating for loop to format color coding for output %
+>Line 104 to line 116 - Creating for loop to format color coding for output %
 >
 >>Line 104 - Loop through dataRowStart to dataRow End
 >>